Get ready to celebrate all things Japanese this week in London at the UK’s largest Japanese festival – Japan Week.

 From the 26th of October until the 1st of November the capital will be graced with a whole host of events championing Japanese food, drink, and culture.

 The Japan Week Festival is collaborating with Lexus to create a cultural hub in Seven Dials, where you can pop in for an assortment of food, drink, and cultural experiences, with further events dotted across London.

 And we promise that you won’t want to miss it.

 Plenty of venues will be hosting exclusive pop-ups, limited edition menus, and huge discounts throughout the week.

 Fancy a drink?
-It would be rude to celebrate Japan and not sample some of the finest sake whilst you watch Japanese films, brought to you by The BFI.
+It would be rude to celebrate Japan and not sample some of the finest sake the UK has to offer.
+Yeah, you read that right, the UK.

-The event is taking place between Monday 27th September and Sunday 3rd October.
+The event is taking place between the 26th of October and the

 Most events are free and do not require you to book a ticket in advance, however, you can check here to view the ticketed events.